 - large handle

 At first, just wet the toothbrush.
-As soon as teeth erupt, you can start using a grain smudge of fluoridated toothpaste.
+As soon as teeth erupt, you can start using a bit about the size of a grain of rice.
 You can increase this to a peas sized amount of fluoride toothpaste when your child is 3 years old.
 Brush gently all around your child's baby teeth -- front and back.

 You should brush your baby's teeth until he or she is old enough to hold the brush.
 Continue to supervise the process until your child can rinse and spit without assistance.
 That usually happens at around age 6.

 Keep on the lookout for any signs of baby tooth decay -- brown or white spots or pits on the teeth.
 If you or your pediatrician notices any problems, take your child to a pediatric dentist for an exam.

 Even if there isn't a problem, your child should go for his or her first dentist visit by age 1.
 The dentist can give you advice about: